Cooking on a budget and looking for ideas for super cheap meals?

 If your cheese sauce is too runny, add more cheese.
 If it gets too thick, add more milk.
 Season with salt and pepper and add to your cooked noodles.
 Serve with the fish sticks and you’ll have a dinner meal your kids love that is dirt cheap but much healthier and tastier than the store-bought equivalent.

 Who doesn’t love mac n cheese?
 This dish pairs well with fish for a tasty treat you and the kids will love!

 Tuna Sushi Pucks

 I love making sushi pucks.
-As long as you have rice and tuna you can make this sushi-like meal.
+As long as you have rice and tuna you can make this sushi-like dinner meal.
 Start by cooking your rice, remembering to use one part rice and two parts water.
 Next, make a spicy-tuna mix by combining canned tuna with mayonnaise and sriracha.

 For an added punch of flavor make a salad mixture with cubed cucumbers, diced tomatoes, and minced onions.
-If you want to make this meal a little fancier, add cubed mangos, apples, or avocado.
+If you want to make this dinner meal a little fancier, add cubed mangos, apples, or avocado.

 Using a metal measuring cup, create your sushi pucks.
 First, cover the bottom of the measuring cup with the vegetable/fruit salad.
 Next add a thick layer of tuna.
 Finally, fill the rest of the measuring cup with rice.
 Pack it down tightly and flatten it across the top.

 Quickly flip the measuring cup onto a plate and use a spoon to tap the edges of the measuring cup to loosen the sushi puck.
 Lift it slowly and gently so that the sushi puck is left on the plate.
 For a beautiful presentation, drizzle your sushi puck with soy sauce, sriracha, or spicy mayo and sprinkle sesame seeds over it.